AyeshaOmer/WSU_DevOps_2025/README.md

 Both projects were thoroughly tested using **pytest** and **moto**, ensuring all components—Lambdas, Alarms, Tables, and APIs—function as intended both locally and after deployment.

-Overall, the project highlights practical implementation of DevOps concepts such as infrastructure as code, automation, serverless monitoring, continuous validation, and scalability in a cloud-native environment.
+**Overall, the project highlights practical implementation of DevOps concepts such as infrastructure as code, automation, serverless monitoring, continuous validation, and scalability in a cloud-native environment**
 ---

 ## References